Cost Sharing FAQ

 How Does Cost-Sharing Work?

-After the initial client sets up the scope, vision and budget for the job, that client has the option to invite additional parties to the project.
+After the initial client sets up the scope, vision, and budget for the job, that client has the option to invite additional parties to the project.

-With each additional Client added, 20% is added to the project's overall cost.
+With each additional client added, 20% is added to the project's overall cost.

-The final price is then divided among the Clients.
+The final price is then divided among the clients.

 What kind of Clients participate in Cost-Sharing?